 Lower back pain that worsens and works its way up the spine

 - Pain felt between the shoulder blades and in the neck

-- Pain and stiffness in the back, especially at rest and on arising
+- Pain and stiffness in the back, especially at rest and when getting up

 - Pain and stiffness get better after activity